| |

 Canmore Engine Bridge & Bow River

 As I was mentioning if you take the Spur Line Trail you’ll eventually reach the Canmore Engine Bridge & Bow River, two Canmore must-sees.
+This was my first (but certainly not least) taste of that crystal blue waters of the Canadian Rockies, and let me tell you, it’s BEAUTIFUL!

-Top Canmore Activities Nearby
+Top Nearby Canmore Activities

 Just outside the town of Canmore are a few more sights to see and outdoor activities.